This Anti-Inflammatory Drug Destroys Your Immune System. Fight Inflammation with These Foods Instead

 5. Don’t Eat Crap Food

 When we say crap food, we mean processed food and sugar.
 These foods promote inflammation, especially white sugar.
 Changing your diet is the best thing you can do to kick prednisone.
 This means incorporating anti-inflammatory foods and eliminating these crap foods, including gluten.
-Try to change your diet by incorporating healthy fats, lots of veggies, grass-fed meats only, and limiting your grain intake (rice and quinoa are fine, but gluten is definitely not).
+Try to change your diet by incorporating healthy fats, lots of veggies, grass-fed meats only, and limiting your grain intake (rice and quinoa are fine, but gluten is not).

 6. Pineapple